VOLT® Zone Control Junction Box

 Volt's "Zone Control" Junction Box

-Hubs are an easy, efficient way to insure that you have done
+Hubs are an easy, efficient way to ensure that you have done

 your layout properly.
 They virtually guarantee perfect results,

-bright even lighting, prevents over/under volting.
-Additionally all
+bright, even lighting, and prevents over/under volting.
+Additionally, all

 System, all your connections are above ground in a dry, weather